A bridge on Highway 50 is under construction, affecting travel to Gunnison from the west. Learn more here.

 Crested Butte

 Mountain biking got its start on the dirt roads in the Gunnison National Forest surrounding Crested Butte.
 These days, most mountain bikers have taken to singletrack trails, leaving the roads for gravel bikers.
 There are several popular gravel bike routes in Crested Butte.
 Pearl Pass is a chunky, steep 4×4 road that eventually pops out near Aspen.
 Smooth, mag-chloride-coated Kebler Pass, which runs west towards Paonia, is a higher-traffic but easier option.
 Paradise Divide is another challenging gravel ride that tops out over 11,000 feet.
-Most roads around Crested Butte are quite difficult.
-Many are rocky and loose.
+Many roads around Crested Butte are steep, rocky and loose, even on the spectrum of Colorado gravel biking.
 It’s a good idea to use a bike with wider tires in this zone.
 Get ready for high elevation, thin air and epic mountain views.

 Looking for route ideas?
 Follow pro gravel cyclist Nick Gould in this video series featuring some of his favorite gravel rides in the Gunnison Valley.